The Kalanchoe beharensis, [kal-un-KOH-ee] [be-HAIR-en-sis], is a slow-growing succulent type.

 Kalanchoe Beharensis Care

 The plant belongs to the Kalanchoe genus of succulents and the Crassulaceae family.
-While the beharensis is a shrub, it can reach heights of 10 to 12 feet in the wild.
+While the beharensis is a succulent shrub, it can reach heights of 10′ to 12′ feet tall in the wild.
 Due to the shape and size of the leaves, it acquired the common names:

 - Felt Bush